microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_SetExpression" class="anchor"></a>:leftwards_arrow_with_hook: SetExpression Request

-Evaluates the given 'value' expression and assigns it to the 'expression' which must be a modifiable l-value.
+Evaluates the given `value` expression and assigns it to the `expression` which must be a modifiable l-value.

 The expressions have access to any variables and arguments that are in scope of the specified frame.

-Clients should only call this request if the capability 'supportsSetExpression' is true.
+Clients should only call this request if the corresponding capability `supportsSetExpression` is true.

-If a debug adapter implements both setExpression and setVariable, a client will only use setExpression if the variable has an evaluateName property.
+If a debug adapter implements both setExpression and setVariable, a client uses `setExpression` if the variable has an `evaluateName` property.

 ```typescript
 interface SetExpressionRequest extends Request {